PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 But the driver was on to Rattick.
 He saw a figure that was not quite Orc, crouching motionless on the floor.
 Relan tensed to flee.
 But as the driver cried, "HOARRRRRRRK!" and raised his whip, Rattick uncoiled in one fluid motion from the floor.
 He grabbed a torch from it's holder at the front of the wagon and shoved it in the driver's face.
 As the Orc screamed in agony, Rattick continued the motion, lofting the torch into river of oil he had planted in the hallway.
 As it burst into flame, Relan could see Rattick rolling towards them across the floor.

-As flames engulfed the wagon team, the overloaded wagon slid backwards, slamming into the wagon behind it  and crush a number of unfortunate Orc's trapped in it's path.
+As flames engulfed the wagon team, the overloaded wagon slid backwards, slammed into the wagon behind it and crushed a number of unfortunate Orcs who were trapped in it's path.

 crushing some of the Orcs on the wagon team behind it.

-After such a flash of heat and light Rattick could see nothing in the darkness.
+After such a flash of heat and light Relan could see almost nothing in the darkness.
+He was only aware of the sounds of chaos and agony and the smell of burning flesh.
+"It's horrible," Relan said.

-The overloaded wagon slid backwards, crushing some of the Orcs on the wagon team behind it.

-"He's good," said Relan.
-"He's very, very good."

-"Worth every penny," said Boltac.
+"Worth every penny though," said Boltac.

 "NOW!"
+Rattick hissed appearing between them as if from nowhere.
+He thrust both of them across the passage and into the mass of confused Orcs.
+Some were trying to flee the flames.
+Others were rushing to help their fallen comrades.
+They were everywhere, pressing on all sides of them.

-Rattick hissed.
+"Keep moving," Rattick hissed.

-They shoved through the mass of confused orcs fleeing from the flames and descending to help their fallen comrades.
-Relan was nearly overpowered by their oppressive musky scent -- what a lathered horses must smell like in hell, the thought.

-If any one of them had looked or smelled closer
+Relan was nearly overpowered by their oppressive, musky scent.
+He wondered if this was what a lathered horse must smell like in hell.
+If any one of the frantic, harried Orcs in the passage had looked closer they would have recognized them for the humans, the interlopers that they were.
+But, in the confusion, they did not.
+The three were across the passage in a moment, and then safely away into the darkness.
+Relan felt like laughing.
+They had gotten away with it.

 ## To set up earlier

+> Across the vaulted passage, this smaller tunnel continued.
+It was some yards away, but for all the chance of getting there that they had it might as well have been on the moon.

 > the passage was giagantic and vaulted.
 Supports of raw rock descending with pillars inot the middle of the room.

 > Torches in orc's hands and torches on the wagons.

 > Add Rattick pleading with the Wizard to get him to take down his patrols.
 Tell the Orc's to stand down.